 Prescription drug abuse (PDA) — intentionally taking medication for reasons other than those prescribed — is considered a growing public health crisis in Canada.
 The number of emergency department visits and hospitalizations due to opioid poisoning continues to rise.

 With support from Health Canada, CIHI is developing a coordinated pan-Canadian approach to prescription drug use monitoring, surveillance and reporting.
 Initially, we are focusing on 3 drug classes: opioids, benzodiazepines and stimulants.

-In collaboration with federal and provincial/territorial governments and expert stakeholders, such as the Canadian Centre on Substance Abuse and chief coroners, CIHI is working to
+In collaboration with federal and provincial/territorial governments and expert stakeholders, such as the Canadian Centre on Substance Use and Addiction and chief coroners and chief medical examiners, CIHI is working to

 - Identify data and information needs for prescription drug use surveillance

 - Develop pan-Canadian standards to guide data collection